 Executive Director: Brad Bills

-Brad grew up in Medford, was active in many sports and was impacted by the ministry of Fellowship of Christian Athletes while in high school.
+Brad grew up in Medford, was active in many sports and was impacted by the organization Fellowship of Christian Athletes.
 He attended UO, graduating with a degree in Business – Finance.
 After spending most of his life in Southern Oregon, he is excited to be in Eugene where his family has lived for many years.
-Brad enjoys playing golf, running, hiking, reading and spending time at a family cabin on the Upper Rogue River.
+Brad enjoys playing golf, running, hiking, reading, and attending Duck athletic events.

-While he has many years of nonprofit leadership experience, he acknowledges he has much to learn about teen homelessness and the significant challenges these young people face.
-He looks forward to learning, serving and encouraging the local Christian community to be involved in loving and impacting these kids.
+While he has many years of nonprofit leadership experience, he has been on a fast track to learn about youth homelessness and the significant challenges these young people face.
+He looks forward to continuing to learn, serving, and encouraging the local community to be more engaged in loving and impacting these kids.

 Beloved, long-time NCU Basketball Coach and Athletic Director, Dave Lipp or “Coach” as many know him, has been with HYS for more than 10 years.
 Dave is married to his beautiful wife of close to 30 years, Julie, has three wonderful daughters, and is a proud Grandpa.
 Dave earned his BS in Christian Education from NCC in 1971 and still currently lives in Eugene.
 Dave loves this community and is fully committed to seeing at-risk and homeless youth create and sustain healthy lives away from the streets.
 Dave is passionate about the well-being of HYS and helps cultivate and maintain many wonderful relationships within the community.
 You’ll see him at our Service Center serving youth once a week so come on down and join him!